-A study of techniques of therapeutic exercise and planning of rehabilitation programs for the physically active from the time of injury back to activities of daily living, work, and sport.
+A study of techniques of therapeutic exercise and planning of rehabilitation programs for the physically active from the time of injury, back to activities of daily living, work, and sport.
 Concepts of functional tests and isokinetics will also be included.
-Common surgical procedures and the rehabilitation process will be discussed for the spine and
+Common surgical procedures and the rehabilitation process will be discussed for the spine and extremities.
+Fall.
 Prerequisites: Admission into the Athletic Training Education Program; ATR 320/321, ATR 340/341, ATR 360/361; SPS 420.
+Corequisite: ATR 421.